 Mr Tony Phillips (Co-opted) (Chair) and Finance Committee.
 A Governors since 1993.
 Attendance FGB 5/6 Finance Committee 3/5

-Tony is a chair and member of the finance and resources committee.
+Tony is a member of the finance and resources committee and formerly chair of Governors.
 He attended the school as a boy and became a governor to put something back into the school.
 He is a local builder and well known throughout the area, with a wealth of local knowledge and experience.
 He has been a governor for many years and a valued part of the governing body.

 Lady Fiona Mynors (Local Authority) Staffing and Pupils Committees and responsible for Safeguarding - 2 Grandchildren in Garway School.
 A governor since April 2013.
 She is chair of the Pupils Committee.
 Attendance FGB 6/6 Pupil Committee 5/5 Staff Committee 5/5.
 Special Responsibility for Safeguarding.